paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-003-security-and-accountability-for-every-port.md

 ### Statutory Notes

 #### References in Text
-Section 343(a) of the Trade Act of 2002, referred to in subsec. (d), is section 343(a) of title III of div.
-A of Pub.
-L. 107–210, which is set out as a note under [section 2071 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2071&num=0&edition=prelim), Customs Duties.
+Section 343(a) of the Trade Act of 2002, referred to in subsec. (d), is section 343(a) of Pub.
+L. 107–210, which was set out as a note under [section 2071 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2071&num=0&edition=prelim), Customs Duties, prior to editorial transfer to [section 1415(a) of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1415/a&num=0&edition=prelim).

 <a id="section-945"></a>